 Symptom / Error FRU / Action in Sequence No beep, power-on indicator not on, and a blank LCD during POST.
 Go to "Power Systems Checkout" on page 19.
-System board Check the power outlet No beep, power-on indicator on, and a blank LCD during POST.
+System board Check the power outlet.
+No beep, power-on indicator on, and a blank LCD during POST.
+Reseat the CPU card.
 System board No beep, power-on indicator on, and a blinking cursor only during POST.
+1. System board

+Symptom / Error FRU / Action in Sequence

-System board No beep during POST but system runs correctly.
+No beep during POST but system runs correctly.
 Turn the volume up and check the speaker.

+2. Speaker

-Speaker Sub card System board
+System board